GameDrivenDesign/godot-multiplayer-template/README.md

 ## Deploying the Game

 To run the game after exporting it, you will need to specify whether each instance acts as a host or a client.
+While in the Godot editor, the game will always run on `localhost` to make debugging your game easier.

 ```
 # Start the host